-PEET is a set of programs, separate from but typically used in conjunction with IMOD, to align and average particles / subvolumes extracted from 3D volumes.
+PEET is a set of programs, separate from but used in conjunction with IMOD, to align and average particles / subvolumes extracted from 3D volumes.
 It iteratively refines particle alignments against a reference volume over several iterations.
 A new reference is typically generated from a subset of the aligned particles at the end of each iteration for use in the following iteration.
-IMOD's Etomo graphical user interface permits users to set up options (search parameters, etc.), and to control the execution of the process.
-This guide will explain the use of that interface.
-For details on individual PEET programs, please consult the program descriptions and manual pages accessible from the Etomo's Help Menu, by running "PEETHelp", or online at bio3d.colorado.edu.
+IMOD's etomo graphical user interface permits users to set up options (search parameters, etc.), and to control the execution of the process.
+This guide explains the use of that interface.
+For details on individual PEET programs, please consult the program descriptions and manual pages accessible from the etomo's Help Menu, by running "PEETHelp", or online at bio3d.colorado.edu.
 Manual pages are also available at a shell prompt using the "man" command.
-(Program descriptions and manual pages will only be available locally on systems with PEET already installed).
+(Program descriptions and manual pages will also be available locally on systems with Imod and PEET installed).

 Each PEET project must reside in its own directory because of the potentially large number of intermediate and output files created.
 Input files (IMOD models and volumes, initial motive lists, etc.) can also reside in this directory, but are not required to.

-Alternatively, to open an existing PEET project simply cd to the desired directory and run Etomo with the name of the desired project file, e.g. "etomo myProject.epe", or run Etomo with no arguments and select File-->Open-->PEET from the menu.
+Alternatively, to open an existing PEET project simply cd to the desired directory and run etomo with the name of the desired project file, e.g. "etomo myProject.epe", or run etomo with no arguments and select File-->Open from the menu.
 You can then browse to and select the desired project file.
 (PEET project files have a .epe suffix, while parameter settings are stored in a .prm parameter file, as described below).

-The Etomo PEET gui has 2 tabs, labeled Setup and Run.
+The etomo PEET gui has 3 tabs, labeled Setup, Run, and More Options.
 The Setup tab has options for defining the data to be worked on and setting up initial conditions and other features of the search.
 The Run tab has a table for entering parameters to control each iteration of the search and options for the final averaging operation.
 The More Options tab has additional options, including both common and advanced options.
 (A handful of advanced options can only accessed by manually editing the parameter file).